ES Thaon

 Entente Sportive Thaon-les-Vosges, known as ES Thaon or Thaon, is a French football club based in Thaon-les-Vosges, Vosges.
 It was founded in 1920.
 The club currently plays in the Championnat National 3, the fifth tier of the French football league system.

 History

 The club was founded in 1920.

+It was not until the 2000-2001 season that ES Thaon returned to the spotlight; then in the Division d'Honneur, it reached the 32nd the Coupe de France for the second time in its history and met the prestigious club Olympique de Marseille.
+In front of 8,000 people, the match was played at the Stade de La Colombière in Épinal, the Robert Sayer stadium not being certified to host the Marseille professionals.
+In freezing cold, Olympique de Marseille won this match four goals to zero.